Moneses uniflora (One-flowered Pyrola)

 Please visit our sponsors

 Photos by K. Chayka taken at Pennington Bog SNA, Beltrami county.
-Photos courtesy Peter M. Dziuk taken in Beltrami, Cass and Aitkin counties.
+Photos by Peter M. Dziuk taken in Beltrami, Cass and Aitkin counties.

 Have you seen this plant in Minnesota, or have any other comments about it?